This brief tutorial shows students and new users how to hide or disable the user list on the Ubuntu login screen.

 If you want users to type their username and password – (this can add another layer of security), simply disable the user list on the logon screen.

-Before a user can successfully login, that user should be able to know both the username and the password for the account.
+Before a user can successfully log in, that user should be able to know both the username and the password for the account.

-Disable user list on logon screen
+Disable the user list on the login screen

 To do that on Ubuntu, simply run the commands below to open the greeter configuration file.

 First, press Ctrl – Alt – T on your keyboard to open Terminal.

 When the file opens, un-comment (#) the highlighted line in the file as shown below and save.

 # Login manager options # ===================== [org/gnome/login-screen] #logo='/usr/share/images/vendor-logos/logo-text-version-128.png' # - Disable user list disable-user-list=true # - Disable restart buttons # disable-restart-buttons=true # - Show a login welcome message